microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 There are currently two options to implement your own registries: a Git-based registriy or a filesystem-based registries.

+## Built-in registry
+The built-in registry refers to the main vcpkg registry at
+<https://github.com/Microsoft/vcpkg>.
+Depending on the vcpkg operation mode this
+can mean your local clone of the vcpkg repository or the remote repository hosted in GitHub.

 ## Git registries
 Git registries are simple Git repositories.
 They can be shared publicly or privately via normal mechanisms for Git repositories.
 The [vcpkg